 Club attendance varies based on time of year, active member count, events, speakers, etc. Presently we hover around 8-10 individuals per meeting.

-We have a miling list hosted on NC State’s instance of Majordomo.
+We have a mailing list hosted on through Google Groups.
 Official updates and announcements are sent out on the mailing list, so if you want to keep up with what the LUG is doing, it’s pretty essential to sign yourself up.

 Internet Relay Chat is the primary medium of communication for the LUG.
 IRC is a real-time chatting protocol that dates back to 1988 and is still the technology of choice among free and open source developers.
 Our channel is hosted on Freenode and usually has a few dozen people in the room at any given time.